 If you’re a freelancer, contractor, or small business owner, working with clients can be one of the most challenging parts of your job.
 This is especially true when those clients become mysteriously unresponsive.
 When this happens, you’ll need to be vigilant in sending a follow up email.
-And this is where some handy email scripts come into play.
+And this is where some handy email scripts and templates come into play.

 When written with a little thought and foresight, the right follow up email can produce quick results.

 If you’re not sure how to do this, don’t worry!
 Seeing a few examples and understanding how (and why) they work is usually all you’ll need to start using this tactic effectively in your business.

 In this post, we’re going to introduce six common situations involving unresponsive clients.